StefQui/playground-5xctkzrg/statement.md

 In this playground, we will see about Java 8 Stream Map.

+Stream's map method is intermediate operation and consumes single element forom input Stream and produces single element to output Stream.

+It simply used to convert Stream of one type to another.

 # Welcome!

 This Java template lets you get started quickly with a simple one-page playground.